Investing in Bitcoin for 2018

 Rule 2: Work with a reputable exchange.

 There are lots of thieves and hackers out there who would love to get their hands on your Bitcoins.
-To protect yourself and your investment, do your research before you invest.
+To protect yourself and your investment, do your research before you invest in cryptocurrency trading .
 If the exchange is promising an impressive return on investments or guarantees you’re guaranteed to make a certain amount by buying Bitcoin, consider that a red flag.
 There are simply no guarantees with Bitcoin, and any company that makes grand promises probably can’t live up to them.

 Rule 3: Don’t panic.

 It’s probably best not to keep tabs on the value of your Bitcoins on a day-to-day basis.
 That’s because the cost can go up and down regularly, often without explanation.
 In reality, the value of the currency can swing up and down by as much as 30 percent over the course of a day.
 If you decide to sell the minute you see the bitcoin price dip, you might end up missing out on a good long-term investment.

 Rule 4: Put your Bitcoin in a wallet.

 Although Bitcoin is a form of cryptocurrency, it has to “live” somewhere.
 For many owners of Bitcoin, the most secure place to keep their coins is in a Bitcoin wallet.
 A Bitcoin wallet can take one of several forms.
 It can be a software program that keeps your coins safe and secure on your desktop or mobile device.
 It can be a piece of hardware that contains the information you need to access your Bitcoins.